ndevlin/LiveRayMarching/README.md

 - LightColor: Use a Color Picker to select the color of the Key Light

 Notes: For reference, the diameter of the robot's head is about 1 unit.
-By default, only the robot's face uses Sub-Surface Scattering.
+By default, only the robot's face and the small panel on the chest use Sub-Surface Scattering.

 ### Demo Images: